BLKSerene/Wordless/doc/doc.md

   The number of occurrences of the n-gram in each file.

 - **8.4 Dispersion**<br>
   The dispersion of the n-gram in each file.
 You can change the measure of dispersion used via **Generation Settings → Measure of Dispersion**.
-See section [12.4.3 Measures of Dispersion & Adjusted Frequency](#doc-12-4-3) for more details.
+See [Section 12.4.3](#doc-12-4-3) for more details.

 - **8.5 Adjusted Frequency**<br>
   The adjusted frequency of the n-gram in each file.
 You can change the measure of adjusted frequency used via **Generation Settings → Measure of Adjusted Frequency**.
-See section [12.4.3 Measures of Dispersion & Adjusted Frequency](#doc-12-4-3) for more details.
+See [Section 12.4.3](#doc-12-4-3) for more details.

 - **8.6 Number of Files Found**<br>
   The number of files in which the n-gram appears at least once.